Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Introduction

 Network functions virtualization concerns implementation of network functions in software.
 Due to increasing demand for dynamic network architectures, network virtualization technology was utilized in Network-as-a-Service (NaaS) models that enabled dynamic deployment of a network service on-demand \cite{boubendir_-demand_2016}.
-Integration of SDN and NFV enables flexible, programmable and dynamic deployment of network services \cite{boubendir_naas_2016}, and in \cite{boubendir_-demand_2016} one such SDN based implementation was presented.
+Integration of SDN and NFV enables flexible, programmable, and dynamic deployment of network services \cite{boubendir_naas_2016}.

-Today, companies heavily rely on networking and Internet connection even for simple tasks.
-As such, traffic monitoring is a common request in private corporate networks.
-In this work, we describe an on-demand overlay network construction which enforces a defined policy of message sending scheme utilizing Valiant \cite{valiant_scheme_1982} randomization technique.
-We propose to construct an overlay network over the underlying network such that the overlay network will preserve the expansion properties of the underlying network, moreover we build the overlay network oriented towards having capacity approximately close to the capacity of the underlying physical network.
-This requirement makes the overlay network maximally utilize the capacity usage for all sort of network applications.
+Precisely speaking, we are interested in constructing an overlay network that can be deployed, re-configured, or shut down on-demand, and which is able to provide anonymity or monitoring networking as a service.
+We find that SDN paradigm is most suitable for the task.

+One question, though, remains.
+Which network topology should we employ?
+Network topology can affect many networking factors, in particular, on the \textit{amount} of anonymity or monitorability in the network.
+For example, it has been shown in \cite{diaz_impact_2010} that topology of the network has an impact on the level of anonymity.
+One may consider that a complete graph based topology would best suit our needs.
+The motivation for this originates in the understanding that a message which arrives at a node could have originated from any node in the network (assuming the nodes in the path of a message are chosen at random) \cite{danezis_mix-networks_2003}.
+However, it was shown that having fewer routes results in better mixing of communication paths~\cite{diaz_impact_2010}, and therefore, in higher anonymity.

+Moreover, in order to conceal the relationships between incoming and outgoing flows, \textit{dummy traffic} must be added to the data flows.
+Dummy traffic is the coupling of \textit{dummy packets} to data packets leaving a node.
+The dummy packets are indistinguishable from the data packets (due to encryption of both).
+The complete graph based topology results in a considerable overhead when dummy traffic is used due to $\bigO(n)$ degree of the graph.
+Therefore, such topology will not be scalable~\cite{danezis_mix-networks_2003}.
+Diaz et al. have shown in \cite{diaz_impact_2010} that the overhead in using dummy traffic in a complete graph based topology is not only higher but possible to stay circulating in the network.
+For now, we can be certain that network topology in interest should have a restricted degree.

+Network properties that provide randomization, such as random routing or mixing, contribute to higher anonymity \cite{danezis_mix-networks_2003, chaum_untraceable_1981, chaum_dining_1988, dolev_xor-trees_2000, hermoni_rendezvous_2014, valiant_scheme_1982}.
+However, in order to efficiently employ those and notably random routing, the topology should provide fast mixing property.
+Therefore, not any restricted topology that may provide high anonymity is suitable.